huggingface/blog/agents.md

 All the code for the experiments below can be found [here](https://github.com/aymeric-roucher/agent_reasoning_benchmark).

-### Comparing LLM engines
+### Benchmarking LLM engines

 The `agents_reasoning_benchmark` is a small - but mighty- reasoning test for evaluating agent performance.
+This benchmark was already used and explained in more detail in [our earlier blog post](https://huggingface.co/blog/open-source-llms-as-agents).

 The idea is that the choice the tools you use with your agents can radically alter performance for certain tasks.
 So this benchmark restricts the set of tools used to a calculator and a basic search tool.
 And we picked questions from several datasets that could be solved using only these two tools

-- **30 questions from [HotpotQA](https://huggingface.co/datasets/hotpot_qa)** ([Yang et al., 2018](https://huggingface.co/papers/1809.09600)) ****to test search tool usage.
+- **30 questions from [HotpotQA](https://huggingface.co/datasets/hotpot_qa)** ([Yang et al., 2018](https://huggingface.co/papers/1809.09600)) to test search tool usage.
-- **40 questions from [GSM8K](https://huggingface.co/datasets/gsm8k)** ([Cobbe et al., 2021](https://huggingface.co/papers/2110.14168))to test calculator usage.
+- **40 questions from [GSM8K](https://huggingface.co/datasets/gsm8k)** ([Cobbe et al., 2021](https://huggingface.co/papers/2110.14168)) to test calculator usage.
 - **20 questions from [GAIA](https://huggingface.co/datasets/gaia-benchmark/GAIA)** ([Mialon et al., 2023](https://huggingface.co/papers/2311.12983)) to test the usage of both tools for solving difficult questions.

-This benchmark was already used (in an alpha version) and explained in more detail in [our earlier blog post](https://huggingface.co/blog/open-source-llms-as-agents).
 Here we try 3 different engines: [Mixtral-8x7B](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1), [Llama3-70B](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct), and [GPT-4 Turbo](https://platform.openai.com/docs/models).

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/agents/aggregate_score.png" alt="benchmark of agent performances" width=90%>